markovmodel/molPX/doc/source/index.rst

 Projection Explorer uses the incredibly useful  ``nglview`` `IPython/Jupyter <https://github.com/arose/nglview>`_ widget.
 Other libraries heavily used are are `mdtraj <http://mdtraj.org/>`_ and `PyEMMA <http://www.emma-project.org/latest/>`_, a library into which projX will utimately be merged into.
+At the moment, there is also an `sklearn <http://scikit-learn.org/stable/index.html>`_  dependency that might disappear in the future.

 .. image:: ../images/output.gif
    :align: center